joshbruce/fourth-earth-raw/public/additions/content.md

 Guidelines:

-1. Conversion cost should be more than 1; 2 points from the other(s) for every 1 point added to the target, for example.
+1. Conversion cost should be more than 1: 2 points from the other(s) for every 1 point added to the target, for example.
 2. Points drained for conversion should rotate through multiple life batteries; cost conversion and distribution outweigh player choice.

 Consider:

 4 batteries, the conversion cost is the number of overflow batteries for each battery.
 The health battery cannot be used as an overflow and cannot remain at 0.
-Therefore, health has 3 overflow batteries and the others each have 2.
+The health battery has 3 overflow batteries and the others each have 2.

 Player A spends 1 point from the physical battery; notice the character has 0 physical points available at the start: